 Encoding Presets for you to use

-To save you time we've created a series of preset files which can be loaded in to MediaCoder will automatically the set the relevant settings.
+To save you time we've created a series of preset files for some players which can be loaded in to MediaCoder will automatically the set the relevant settings.
 You can use these by downloading them from the bottom of this article, loading MediaCoder and the using the File Menu to select Load Preset.

 Here are the presets we've added to this article for you: